Applying Consumer Marketing Principles in Healthcare

 The EquiBrand Perspective

-By combining healthcare expertise with consumer marketing principles, organizations gain a deeper understanding of the people behind healthcare decisions.
+By combining consumer marketing discipline with healthcare depth, organizations gain a clearer understanding of the people behind healthcare decisions.

 Patients.